8. WWF IC Championship Match: Intercontinental Champion Shawn Michaels (w/ Luna Vachon) vs Tatanka (w/ Sensational Sherri), WrestleMania IX

 Disqualification?
 No… that would have made sense.
 Finkus Maximus announced the winner as Tatanka via count-out.
 I guess Marella must have hated Tatanka or something.
 Cheap finish to protect both the title and the streak.

 The Las Vegas crowd hated that finish with a passion and they let WWF know about it as they let rip with a booming “bullshit, bullshit” chant.

 Post-match Sherri is apparently ‘having a word’ with him when Luna yanks her off the apron.
 The women have a catfight with Luna pulling Sherri off the apron, clotheslining and bodyslaming her on the outside before running backstage.
 The crowd were really into the women (not yet “Divas”) here.
-They would have infamous clothes-ripping catfight on Raw soon afterwards.
+They would have infamous clothes-ripping catfight on Raw soon afterward.

 TheBigBoot’s Post-Match Analysis